• Skip to Content

 Fall TermISPSpring Term

-CYC course #3ISP #2CYC course #4
+Gen-ed course #3ISP #2Gen-ed course #5

-Upper-level premodern history CYC course #5
+Upper-level premodern history Upper-level Asian history course

 Third Year